- 94% of our 2013 graduates were accepted to college.

 - Our students enter far behind grade level in key subject areas.
 Of 9th-graders entering our schools, 69% were below grade level in English Language Arts, and more than half were below grade level in Math.

 - Our college acceptance rates are outstanding.
 94% of our 2013 graduates were accepted to college.
 Almost half of our high schools had 100% college acceptance rates.

 - Our 2013 graduates will be attending a range of colleges including Cornell, Bard, Skidmore, American University, Hamilton, University of Southern California, NYU, Wheaton, Ithaca and Wesleyan, as well as many CUNY and SUNY schools, among others.

 - Our college enrollment is high.
 90% of our 2013 graduates plan to attend college.
 Our 18-month college enrollment rate is higher than 98% of the City’s public schools.

 - Our high school graduation rates continue to be strong.
-Our 2012-13 graduation rate was 81%, up from 78% last year and significantly higher than last year’s citywide rate of 65%.
+Our 2012-13 graduation rate was 76%, significantly higher than the citywide rate of 66%.

 - Our schools are increasingly proving to be “schools of choice.”
 Marsh Avenue received over 1,700 applications for 150 6th-grade seats and Metropolitan received more than 1,100 applications for 130 6th-grade seats and 1,100 applications for 35 9th-grade seats.